whiteprints/whiteprints/INSTALL.md

 uv tool install whiteprints
 ```

-If you don't have uv install, you can have a look at the uv
+If you don't have uv installed, you can have a look at the uv
 [installation guide](https://docs.astral.sh/uv/getting-started/installation/).

 ## Using pipx